 “Behind you!”

 She was already on it.
 Without turning away or letting go of the scientist’s neck, she pivoted, raised her arm, and took hold of a man’s wrist.
 She bent her knees and using his momentum against him, flipped the man over her back.
-He was surprisingly heavy.
-The only thing that allowed her to manage the feat was his own momentum.
 She sent him sprawling, grunting with the effort as her corset dug into her chest and her skirt suffered an indecorous tear.

 She heard him hit the ground hard, the wind knocked out of him, and turned to look at him.
 He was a giant, nearly eight feet tall by Annabel’s estimation.
 Tall, broad-shouldered, but slow-moving.
 He began struggling to get up, but he was having difficulty.
 She might have broken one of his bones.